manuelmollonuam/DL4VSP_LABII/README.md

 - CUDA 10.1

 To run the bash file, execute the following commands:
-1. `chmod +x /path/to/your/script/install.sh`
+1. `chmod +x /path/to/your/script/INSTALL.sh`
-2. `/path/to/your/script/install.sh`
+2. `/path/to/your/script/INSTALL.sh`

 Additionally, apart from the code, you'll need the checkpoints for both the MEGA and BASE models, which you can download from [here for MEGA](https://drive.google.com/file/d/1ZnAdFafF1vW9Lnpw-RPF1AD_csw61lBY/view) and [here for BASE](https://drive.google.com/file/d/1W17f9GC60rHU47lUeOEfU--Ra-LTw3Tq/view).
-Save these checkpoint files inside the `mega.pytorch` folder after running `install.sh`.
+Save these checkpoint files inside the `mega.pytorch` folder after running `INSTALL.sh`.

 ## Data Preparation